BA (Hons)

 Additional requirements

-At Goldsmiths we offer innovative and challenging degrees, in a stimulating environment, amongst a diverse and exciting community of students.
-Many of our students have achieved high A-level grades, and that is reflected in our standard A-level offer.
+At Goldsmiths we offer innovative and challenging degrees in history, as well as a stimulating environment amongst a diverse and exciting community of students.
+Many of our students have achieved very high A-level grades, and that is reflected in our standard A-level offer.

 If you're interested in applying to Goldsmiths, whether you're currently studying or have been out of education for some time, we'd be delighted to hear from you.
-If you'd like further advice or have specific questions, please get in touch with the Admissions Officer listed above.
+If you'd like further advice or have specific questions, please get in touch with the Admissions Tutor listed above.

 Given the range of students that the programme is designed to attract, applicants may be asked to attend an interview, where the following criteria are evaluated:

-• reasons for applying to study this particular degree
+• Reasons for applying to study this particular degree

-• reasons for applying to Goldsmiths
+• Reasons for applying to Goldsmiths

-• background knowledge/expectations of the discipline(s)
+• Background knowledge/expectations of the discipline(s)

-• intellectual potential and analytic skills
+• Intellectual potential and analytic skills

-• ability to express ideas verbally and engage in debate
+• Ability to express ideas verbally and engage in debate

-• motivation to complete the programme
+• Motivation to complete the programme

 Performance at interview can alter the usual criteria for entry on a case-by-case basis.